Ezequiel Tovar Player Props: Rockies vs. Mets

 Ezequiel Tovar At The Plate

-- Tovar has seven doubles, a triple, a home run and five walks while batting .216.
+- Tovar has eight doubles, a triple, two home runs and five walks while batting .236.

+- Tovar has reached base via a hit in 20 games this year (of 31 played), and had multiple hits in four of those games.

+- In 31 games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.